rust-lang/rust/text/0000-euclidean-modulo.md

 (-8 / 3,      -8 % 3)       // (-2, -2)
 (-8.div_e(3), -8.mod_e(3))  // (-3,  1)
 ```
-Euclidean division & modulo will be achieved using the `div_e` and `mod_e` methods.
+Euclidean division & modulo for integers will be achieved using the `div_e` and `mod_e` methods.
 The `%` operator has identical behaviour to `mod_e` for unsigned integers.
 However, when using signed integers, you should be careful to consider the behaviour you want: often Euclidean modulo will be more appropriate.

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation

 It is important to have both division and modulo methods, as the two operations are intrinsically linked[[8]](https://en.wikipedia.org/wiki/Modulo_operation), though it is often the modulo operator that is specifically requested.

-A complete implementation of Euclidean modulo would involve adding 8 methods to the integer primitives in `libcore/num/mod.rs` (floating-point implementations would also be provided for `div_e` and `mod_e`):
+A complete implementation of Euclidean modulo would involve adding 8 methods to the integer primitives in `libcore/num/mod.rs`:
 ```rust
 // Implemented for all numeric primitives. fn div_e(self, rhs: Self) -> Self;